General Information/Questions

 Click here to find inspection reports on all statewide food establishments.
 Search the database by restaurant name or jurisdiction.
 Local Johnson County restaurants will be listed under jurisdiction Johnson County Public Health.

-How do I open a home bakery (formally home food)?
+- How do I open a home food establishment (formally home bakery)?

-Click here to find the link for all home bakery and mobile food information.
+Click here to find the link for all Home Food Establishment Information.

 Contact a well contractor to determine best placement of a well on the property (note: specific setbacks need to be met).
 Submit an application and fee to Johnson County Public Health for approval.
 Applications can be found here.